 Committees: Committees were formed as a result of initial data gathering.
-One of the committees, the Educational Partners Equity Committee, was facilitated by the Director of Education Equity.
+One of the committees, the Educational Partners Equity Committee, was facilitated by the Director of Education Equity (artifacts 18-20).
 This committee developed action plans that delve deep in addressing gaps with the following student populations: African American, Homeless, Foster Youth, English Learners, and Special Education.
 Recently the African American Parent Advisory Group was formed.
 A second committee, led by the Director of Parent Involvement and Community Outreach, was the Student Support Services.
 Site data gathering and needs assessments were pushed forward to district leadership resulting in the mind mapping assets and needs with the focus of further promoting student mental health as a priority.
-This committee was composed of our secondary level community schools teachers on special assignment, our district community schools coordinator, behavioral health staff members, site administrators, high school students, and our county behavioral health deputy director.
-This resulted in action plans and ongoing work to expand work completed by community schools cohort 1. which established a wellness center on our high school campus.
+This committee was composed of our secondary level community schools teachers on special assignment, our district community schools coordinator, behavioral health staff members, site administrators, high school students, and our county behavioral health deputy director (artifact 11).
+This resulted in action plans and ongoing work to expand work completed by community schools cohort 1, which established a wellness center on our high school campus.
 More on this work is referenced in the "community partner engagement" section.
 A 3rd committee was a district level attendance committee.
-To address the post-covid attendance trends, the Director of Student Welfare and Supports led the development of attendance teams at each site to engage the community to identify barriers and needs to support an increase in attendance and decrease in chronic absenteeism.
+To address the post-covid attendance trends. the Director of Student Welfare and Supports led the development of attendance teams at each site to engage the community to identify barriers and needs to support an increase in attendance and decrease in chronic absenteeism.
 Site teams are engaging their prospective school communities in an array of methods such as focus groups and empathy interviews.
 A fourth committee is composed of district leadership and is facilitated by Riverside County Office of Education Leadership to fully develop our MTSS or Multi Tiered System of Supports.
 This committee is composed of members of the Pupil Services and Education Services teams to layout all supports that are provided, and to provide our education partners a comprehensive MTSS guide.
-Granite Hill has established a comprehensive attendance team that establishes school policy and outreach for restorative practices that support improved attendance and academic success.
+JVHS has established a RISA (Restorative Interventions Student Accountability) that establishes school policy and outreach for restorative practices that support improved attendance and academic success.
+This committee includes Teachers, Site administration, School Counselors, Campus supervisors, and an instructional aide.